-Figuring out how much to charge for music lessons is a difficult and time-consuming task that a lot of peripatetic music teachers face on a regular basis.
-It’s a difficult thing to decide, especially when you’re just starting out also experience some hesitation when trying to determine the appropriate amount.
+Figuring out how much to charge for music lessons is a daunting task that a lot of peripatetic music teachers face on a regular basis.
+Many teachers that are just starting out also experience some hesitation when trying to determine the appropriate amount.

 There can be different price points depending on how many students you teach at any one time.
 Some students may benefit from group lessons, and the social interaction between multiple students, while others may depend on the directionality of the instrumental tutor.

 If a student chooses to be taught privately, they are effectively taking up more of your time and effort and you can, therefore, set these at a premium rate.
 Prices for individual students within group lessons can be set lower.
-However, having multiple students in each lesson slot means multiple incomes stream over a smaller period of time, which might lead you to earn more money than one slot of private tuition.
+However, having multiple students in each lesson slot means multiple incomes streaming over a shorter period of time, which might lead you to ultimately earn more money than a single slot of private tuition.

 Choose the groups carefully and ensure that prices match up for each student in their respective groups and you will be on your way to earning a decent amount of money per lesson.

 With this in mind, make sure you assess the situation to see what people might be able to pay.
-You don’t’ want to stereotype different age groups, it is worth considering the disposable income of a student.
+While you don’t want to stereotype different age groups, it is worth considering the disposable income of a student.
 This comes into play, especially with age.
-For example, an adult student is likely to have more disposable income and be committed in the long run in comparison to a teenager, so you should set prices appropriately, in my experience on a case-by-case basis is the best route.
+For example, an adult student is likely to have more disposable income and be committed in the long run in comparison to a teenager.
+So, it is important to be fair with pricing and remember what will likely help you retain your students.

 Your Location Matters

 It’s amazing that you have a lot of students, but don’t forget that you have business costs as well!
-Whether you teach at home, in a dedicated space, or travel to your student’s houses, you will still have expenses that need to be paid regularly.
-You should attempt to set up prices that cover fuel or any travel expenses for the average distances per day, and prices that still allow you to purchase food, and even treat yourself, once the bills are paid.
+Whether you teach online, at home, in a dedicated space, or travel to your student’s houses, you will still have expenses that need to be paid regularly.
+You should attempt to set up prices that cover the different costs associated with each option.

 Lesson Duration Plays a Role